Further reading

 Vietnam Coracle – best guide for riding Vietnam, an amazing resource.

-Ride Magazine – You can find a superb collection of gpx routes for UK, Portugal, Spain, France and Germany here
+Ride Magazine – You can find a collection of well researched riding routes for UK, Portugal, Spain, France and Germany here

 Motorcyclist Map – Amazing resource for motorcycle touring USA.